ArdicMehmet/goit-markup-hw-06/README.md

 This project prepared with Html5 and Css3
-And design for mobile and tablet view, will update desktop view coming soon.
+And design for mobile, tablet view and desktop.